oc-cs240/f2013/assignments/final.md

 News of your Keno simuluation prowess has spread, and a group of investors (read gamblers) has approached you, to enlist your skills.
-They want you to verify the information on the back of a Keno slip, and to help them choose a bettors plan of action.
+They want you to verify the information on the back of a Keno slip, and to help them choose a bettor's plan of action.

 ### Assignment